mrRosset/Engemu/Readme.md

 # Engemu

 An attempt to create an HLE N-Gage Emulator.
-The project is written C++ (despite github sometimews showing PHP code strange reasons).
+The project is written C++ (despite github sometimews showing PHP code for strange reasons).

 ## Status